gbrodman/order-tracking/README.md

 ## Google Sheets Integration

 If you wish to upload order number + tracking number to a Google Sheet, uncomment out the relevant section in the configuration, then create a credentials file ([see example here](https://www.makeuseof.com/tag/read-write-google-sheets-python/)).
 Note that the account key you create should be based on a non-UI cron-job type account (a service account key).
 Take the resulting credentials file and save it as `creds.json` in the same directory as the scripts.
+Also, [enable the Sheets API for your project](https://console.developers.google.com/apis/api/sheets.googleapis.com/overview).

 Create the spreadsheet with one tab per buying group, add a header if you want (see below), then, include the base spreadsheet ID in the config, and the tab title per buying group.
 Note: the base spreadsheet ID is the long-ish string of characters that appears after the "d/" in the Google Sheets URL.
 Make sure to give your service account (in the linked instructions) permissions to access the sheet.